 For the marine and coastal ecosystems, the policy direction is laid out in the NBSAP, and in the Department of Marine and Coastal Resources (DMCR) Roadmap.
 As the core line agency regarding marine coastal resources, the DMCR Roadmap provides greater details of the activities to be implemented pertaining to these resources.
 The DMCR Roadmap identifies ten areas of intervention.
-These are shown in
+These are shown in Figure 4.

-Figure 4.
 Mangroves, seagrass, and coral reefs form three of the ten core intervention areas.
 Marine endangered species, and establishing marine protected areas form two other core areas for intervention.

 It should be noted that while some of the activities in the DMCR Roadmap can be said to have already been included in the NBSAP, most are not.
 As such, they are treated as NBSAP plus activities.
-Since these activities have not been costed as part of the NBSAP, additional estimates of the costs of these activities need to be undertaken and included in the analysis of financing gaps.
+Since these activities have not been costed as part of Ten Areas of Intervention in the DMCR Roadmap.

+Measures to enforce the DMCR Act Promoting Participation Seagrass Roadmap of Department of Marine and Coastal Resources Marine Debris Marine Endangered Species Building the knowledge on ecosystem the NBSAP, additional estimates of the costs of these activities need to be undertaken and included in the analysis of financing gaps.
 Some of these activities appear in Table A.5 in the appendix.
 The activities in Table A.5 are categorized into five broad categories, and legal aspects identified where relevant.